Sparkling wines are produced with different methods:

-The neck of the bottle is placed in an ice cold solution (between -25 and -30°C), rapidly frozen and then brought upright to remove the cap.
+To remove the sediment around the cork, the neck of the bottle is placed in an ice cold solution, rapidly frozen (-25 / -30°C), and then brought upright to remove the cap.

-When the cap (the bidole) is removed, the pressure in the bottle (6 to 8 bars) ejects the frozen sediment out of the bottle.
+When the cap is removed, the 6 to 8 bars pressure in the bottle ejects the frozen sediment out of the bottle.